Marlon McCree

-Early years
+Early life

-McCree survived a tumultuous childhood in inner-city Orlando during the 1980s and 90s that saw him lose an older brother, Cameron, to leukemia.
-But with the guidance of family members, teachers and other mentors, McCree was able to excel at Atlantic High School in Port Orange, Florida, where he was a letterman in football, basketball, and track.
+Marl Tarron McCree grew up in inner-city Orlando during the 1980s and 1990s.
+His brother, Cameron, died of leukemia at this time.
+McCree attended Atlantic High School in Port Orange, Florida, where he was a letterman in football, basketball, and track.
 A first-team, all-state member in his senior season, McCree was Atlantic's first Division I-A signee.

-High school

-McCree's talent shone throughout his high school career.
 He was first-team all-state in Class AAAA as chosen by the Florida Sportswriters Association.
 He was the winner of the 1995 Volusia County Helmet Award for the top defensive back in the county and the team's Most Valuable Player.
 McCree was also County Player of the Week seven times during his senior season as chosen by the Volusia County Quarterback Club.
 He served as a two-year starter as strong safety and linebacker and was chosen all-county both years.
 His senior campaign featured 110 tackles, eight sacks, 11 caused fumbles, six fumbles recovered, four blocked kicks, a punt return for a 69-yard touchdown and a kickoff return for an 80-yard touchdown.
 McCree received five scholarship offers coming out of Atlantic High School: Boston College, Kansas State, University of Kentucky, Indiana State and UCF, ultimately choosing Kentucky.
-He was the first Division I signee from Atlantic High School and was coached by the notable Kevin Sullivan.
-His talent also shined in other sports where he was a two-year letterman in basketball and track.
+He was coached by Kevin Sullivan.
+He was also a two-year letterman in basketball and track.